 Cooleemee is a tiny town located in the state of North Carolina.
-With a population of 966 people and just one neighborhood, Cooleemee is the 407th largest community in North Carolina.
-Cooleemee has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+With a population of 975 people and just one neighborhood, Cooleemee is the 407th largest community in North Carolina.
+Cooleemee has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-Cooleemee is a blue-collar town, with 39.95% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Cooleemee is generally considered to be a blue-collar town.
+39.95% of the Cooleemee workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Cooleemee is a town of service providers, professionals, and construction workers and builders.
 There are especially a lot of people living in Cooleemee who work in healthcare (11.45%), management occupations (10.05%), and sales jobs (8.18%).

 Also of interest is that Cooleemee has more people living here who work in computers and math than 95% of the places in the US.